-Change lives through research, leadership & practice
+Change lives through research, leadership and practice

-At the completion of the program the graduate will demonstrate the following competencies:
+At the completion of the program, the graduate will demonstrate the following competencies:

 - Conduct original research relevant to the discipline of nursing.

 - Integrate nurse scholar and scientist role components of research, teaching, mentoring and service to the profession.

 - Contribute to the advancement and dissemination of nursing science.